-Total program revenues for the 2021-2022 fiscal year represented 65% of total revenues, an increase compared to the prior year.
+Total program revenues for the 2022-23 fiscal year represented 70% of total revenues, an increase compared to the prior year.
 The main reason was a significant increase in grants in contributions, primarily related to Covid stimulus funding and funding from the State of Oregon's summer education program.
-Operating grants were increased substantially compared to the prior year.
-Overall, total revenues increased by \$19,318,810.
+Operating grant increased substantially compared to the prior year.
+Overall, total revenues increased by \$29,654,606.